 GLP regulations are applied during nonclinical laboratory safety studies, supporting research and marketing of biocompatibility, toxicology, pharmacology, and other medical products.

 However, it doesn’t apply to the manufacturing and testing of medical devices (except design controls), some investigational drug products, and biologics in clinical trials.
 Further, it’s important to note that clinical studies involving humans are governed by good clinical practices (GCPs), the Declaration of Helsinki, and other regulations designed to protect human participants, not GLP.

-Benefits of a GLP certification
+What are the Benefits of a GLP Certification?

 - Document trail: GLP assists in creating a document trail that provides traceability for all measurements and data.

 - Improved laboratory reputation: The compliance is designed to enhance the quality of products manufactured by labs and manufacturers.
 A GLP certificate demonstrates the organization’s credibility, thus increasing its laboratory reputation in the market and among its customers.

 - Reduced time to market: GLP compliance prevents or reduces the need for re-work and time spent on non-revenue investigations.
 Thus, GLP fastens the launch of its products to the market with assured safety.

 - Accurate and quick results: The perfectly designed GLP principles enable labs and manufacturers to reduce errors, mistakes, or confusion during experiments, leading to producing quality data in the first attempt.